simphony/simphony-common/doc/source/cuds_definition.rst

    **Figure 3:** UML diagram of the CUDS items and their relations.

-Low level items are smallest objects that can hold CUBA information in SimPhoNy simulations.
+Low-level items are the smallest objects that can hold CUBA information in SimPhoNy simulations.
 Each CUDS container supports a specific set of these types as presented in **Fig. 2**.